ArsalKhan1/10x-AI-Engineer-Hackathon/README.md

-# Linkedin Human Post Writer
+# LinkedIn Human Post Writer

 A CLI and Web UI tool that generates LinkedIn posts using OpenAI GPT-4o and ensures they sound human by checking with OpenAI's own detection capabilities.